Tables

 If you select the Alternate Color checkbox, the following is displayed:

 The Background and Font colors that you specify here will be applied to alternate table rows, starting at Row 2 (if the Header is Row 0).
-The alternate colors will be applied to all even rows in the table, i.e. Rows 2, 4, 6, 8,10, etc. The other rows will retain the colors that you specified under Design.
+The alternate colors will be applied to all even rows in the table, that is, Rows 2, 4, 6, 8,10, and so on.
+The other rows will retain the colors that you specified under Design.

 Editing the table content